foundation/foundation-sites/docs/pages/typography-base.md

 ```

 <div class="callout info">
-  <p>It is recommanded to use the appropriate semantic markup for your content (`<code>` for code, `<pre>` for pre-formatted text).
+  <p>It is recommended to use the appropriate semantic markup for your content (`<code>` for code, `<pre>` for pre-formatted text).
 Styling classes `.code-inline` and `.code-block` should be used without semantic markup only if the content is NOT code/pre-formatted text but should be displayed as if.</p>
 </div>

 ---